absolutepraya/dm2-calculator/README.md

 - GCD (unlimited amount of numbers can be calculated)
 - GCD Euclidean's Algorithm
 - GCD Benzout's Theorem
+- LCM (unlimited amount of numbers can be calculated)

 and more to come.